|

 doe for both preview rings at the 2003 AGS National show.
 Since ADGA

-buck, and brought home 6 all-breed Senior Doe or Combined Doe Best in Show
+does have earned at least 30 all-breed Senior Doe or Combined Doe Best in Show

 determined by the success of their daughters, we did have the 1997 AGS